joshhayles/WordPlay/README.md

 - Learned a lot about async / await, order of operations, scope, waiting on promises

 - I also learned more about Keboard Events, and code values that come from keys being pressed by the user

+- See file 'mainWithComments.js' for more comments and notes about the project's code.

 # Troubleshooting
 Error in console: